kbl/s10-int/README.md

 ## Configuration & Usage

-TODO - configuration description
+Maildo uses gmail mailboxes.
+Three enviroment variables need to be set:

+ * `MAILDO_PASS` - password to mailbox
+ * `MAILDO_MAIL` - username eg `rmutodo@gmail.com`
+ * `MAILDO_STORE_PATH` - absolute path to existing folder in which files with todo lists will be kept

-After successfull installation following command should do right thing (;
+After successfull configuration following command should do right thing (;

     $ ./bin/maildo